maialenz/WetPaws/README.md

 ### Content

-All content on this website is original, but it's content has been inspired by a real life company like [Pawshake](https://www.pawshake.ie/) with similar services.
+All content on this website is original, but it's content has been inspired and influenced by a real life company like [Pawshake](https://www.pawshake.ie/) with similar services.